-If the URL is deemed unsafe based on any of the above, the user is taken to a page displaying a warning message asking them if they wish to continue to the unsafe destination.
+If the URL is identified as insecure, the user is taken to a page displaying a warning message asking them if they wish to continue to the unsafe destination.

 Although Safe Links is a seemingly logical method of combating phishing, it has major shortcomings that end up making your email less secured from phishing attacks.

-1. Safe Links bypassed with IP traffic misdirection
+4. Safe Links Bypassed with IP Traffic Misdirection

-Another weakness of the Safe Links scan is that it doesn’t apply Safe Links to domains that are whitelisted by Microsoft (popular sites like Google.com are given a pass).
-It may sound like it makes sense, but it opens the door for another common trick named "Open Redirect".
-For example, this link:
+Another weakness of the Safe Links scan is that it doesn’t apply Safe Links to domains that are whitelisted by Microsoft.
+Popular sites like Google.com are given a pass.

 This might sound reasonable, but it opens the door for another common trick named "Open Redirect".
 For example, this link will not be changed by Office 365 Safe Link since Google search is whitelisted.